American Bar Association Veterans’ Claims Assistance Network (ABA VCAN)

 After your application for accreditation is approved, you will receive a letter from the VA about your initial accreditation.
 It may take several weeks for the VA to respond to your accreditation application.
 After receiving the letter about your initial accreditation, you may assist veterans with VA benefits claims.

 Please note that, after receiving your initial accreditation, you must complete continuing legal education (CLE) within the required timeline as a condition of initial accreditation.
 The ABA will provide this necessary training to you at no cost.

 The ABA VCAN will provide the opportunity for free CLE training on veterans' benefits and the development of claims.
-We anticipate launching this training, via webinar and in-person training, in fall of 2013.
+Training will be available via webinar.
 By joining our volunteer roster, you will be notified when these trainings become available.

 You must complete 3 hours of qualifying CLE on veterans' benefits during the first 12 months following the date of your initial accreditation by the VA.
 Then, to maintain accreditation, you must complete an additional 3 hours of qualifying CLE within 3 years of initial accreditation and every 2 years thereafter.
 (See 38 C.F.R. §14.629(b)).

 After completing each CLE requirement, send to the VA Office of General Counsel written certification that you have completed qualifying CLE training.
 Specify the title of the CLE, date and time of the CLE, and the CLE provider.
 Send to the VA Office of General Counsel (1) by mail to the address on Form 21a, (2) by fax at (202) 495-5457, or (3) by email attached as a PDF file to firstname.lastname@example.org.

 Any attorney who is a member in good standing with a state bar may sign up with ABA VCAN.